pathminder/pathminder.github.io/_classes/monk-silver-fist-qinggong.md

     type: Ex
     levels: [15]
     text: At 15th level, whenever the monk initiates a strike with a range of melee attack and a target of one creature, he can spend 1 ki point as a free action to also initiate the strike against a second target within close range (25 feet + 5 feet per 2 monk of the silver fist levels).
 This additional strike is treated as a melee attack, and uses the monk of the silver fist's gauntlet damage as its base damage.
 A monk of the silver fist can only activate this ability once per strike.
 ---

+For the truly exemplary, martial skill transcends the battlefield—it is a lifestyle, a doctrine, a state of mind.
+These warrior-artists search out methods of battle beyond swords and shields, finding weapons within themselves just as capable of crippling or killing as any blade.
+These monks (so called since they adhere to ancient philosophies and strict martial disciplines) elevate their bodies to become weapons of war, from battle-minded ascetics to self-taught brawlers.
+Monks tread the path of discipline, and those with the will to endure that path discover within themselves not what they are, but what they are meant to be.

+The Monks of the Silver Fist are an order of martial artists that have perfected the way of the bodyguard.
+Their unique use of gauntlets and greaves protects their hands and adds weight to the attacks they make in defense of their charges.

+**Role:** Monks excel at overcoming even the most daunting perils, striking where it's least expected, and taking advantage of enemy vulnerabilities.
+Fleet of foot and skilled in combat, monks can navigate any battlefield with ease, aiding allies wherever they are needed most.